dltj/dltj-blog/content/2023-02-02-issue-98-time-standards.md

 - Now that we have this time thing sorted out, could we explain it to an alien visitor?
 Perhaps we don't have time thought through after all. https://dltj.org/article/issue-98-time-standards/#aliens 7/7
 - And the weekly addition to #CatsOfMastodon.
 Mittens invades the groceries looking to rub her face against the strawberry container. bonus/7
 ---
-{% include image.html wpsrc="2023/2023-02-02-confessions.jpg" width="700" alt="Scan of a book page with this quote highlighted: What then is time?
-If no one asks me, I know: if I wish to explain it to one that asketh, I know not" caption="Augustine, Saint, Bishop of Hippo. <cite>The Confessions of St. Augustine</cite>.
+{{ image(width="700", localsrc="2023/2023-02-02-confessions.jpg", caption="Augustine, Saint, Bishop of Hippo. <cite>The Confessions of St. Augustine</cite>.
 New York: Grosset & Dunlap, 1931, <a href='https://babel.hathitrust.org/cgi/pt?id=uc1.b3945012&view=1up&seq=281&q1=what+then+is+time'>page 267</a>.
-Translation of the Latin original from circa 397 CE."%}
+Translation of the Latin original from circa 397 CE.", alt="Scan of a book page with this quote highlighted: What then is time?
+If no one asks me, I know: if I wish to explain it to one that asketh, I know not") }}

 This week we look at time from a few points of view: